|

 Neural Machine Learning I

-This web site may be updated at any time for implementation of Covid-19 measures as necessary, corresponding changes may occur relative to the posted Syllabus and other posting at this site.
+This web site may be updated at any time for implementation of emergency measures (such as Covid-19) as necessary, and corresponding changes may occur relative to the posted Syllabus and other posting at this site.

-If you are an undergraduate you will need my permission.
-If you are a graduate student you do not need my permission to register, but you may contact me if you are unsure about your preparedness.
-In both cases, please check the Required Background to assess your eligibility/preparedness and then send me the information I list there so that I can assess your situation.
+If you are an undergraduate you will need my permission to register.
+If you are a graduate student you do not need my permission but you may contact me if you are unsure about your preparedness.
+In both cases, please check the Required Background to assess your eligibility/preparedness and then send me the information I list there so that I can help assess your situation.

-This class is based on in-person instruction, subject to changes if Covid-19 measures should require.
-Classes will not be recorded unless Covid-19 enforces remote instruction.
+This class is based on in-person instruction, subject to changes if emergency measures should require.
+Classes will not be recorded unless the University mandates remote instruction.

 Instructor: Erzsébet Merényi